jdhanju/brick-breaker/README.md

 Things to do:
-1. Score
+1. Score,
-2. Removing blocks
+2. Removing blocks,